Schaka/janitorr/README.md

 - Season by season removal for TV shows, or optionally the entire show
 - Clear requests from Jellyseerr and clean up leftover metadata in Jellyfin so no orphaned files are left

-### Disclaimer
+### Important notes

 - **I don't use Emby.
 I implemented and tested it, but for maintenance I rely on bug reports**
+- Only one of Jellyfin or Emby can be enabled at a time
 - "Leaving Soon" Collections are *always* created and do not care for dry-run settings
 - Jellyfin and Emby require user access to delete files, an API key is not enough - I recommend creating a user specifically for this task
-- Jellyfin does NOT provide viewing stats like Plex, so we go by file age in the *arrs - unless you provide access to JellyStat
 - Jellyfin/Emby and Jellyseerr are not required, but if you don't supply them, you may end up with orphaned folders,  metadata, etc
-- Only one of Jellyfin or Emby can be enabled at a time
-- **If file system access isn't given, files currently still seeding may be deleted by the Sonarr/Radarr**

 ### Troubleshooting
 Before you create a new issue, please check previous issues to make sure nobody has faced the same problem before.
-The Wiki also contains a troubleshooting section with commons errors.
+[The Wiki](https://github.com/Schaka/janitorr/wiki) also contains a troubleshooting section with commons errors.

-### Note to developers

-I currently have to load pretty much the entire library in one REST call to manually match media.
-While both Jellyfin and Emby have some (different) filters for your library's content,
-I found both of them to be pretty wonky at best.
-Some parameters seemed to do nothing, others weren't marked as required when they were or results were unpredictable when an invalid value was supplied.
-This is also one area where Jellyfin and Emby tend to be quite different.

-For those more familiar with Java/Kotlin, GraalVM and Spring:
-The reason the code looks a little messy and doesn't let Spring's magic run wild with `@ConditonalOnProperty` is because native images don't support this (yet).
-Proxies are very limited and creating a `@Bean` inside a `@Config` doesn't produce working proxies for things like `@PostConstruct` and `@Cacheable` half the time.
-AOT also doesn't work exactly the same as native image deployment and thus is a lot harder to debug.

 ## Setup